-St. Nicholas and Krampus - customs that get under your skin
+St. Nicholas and Krampus – Customs that Get under Your Skin

 A person dressed as St. Nicholas stands with two Krampus figures in snowy Salzburg Lungau region.